cp3402-students/cp3402-2021-site-cp3402-2021-team11/deployment.md

 Step 4: Clone Varying Vagrant Vagrants (VVV) from their github page to a local directory
 Step 5: Setup VVV with virtual box
 Step 6: Connect local VVV repository to github

-**Pushing Local Development Theme to Live Site**
-Costi is in charge of Theme development and makes changes to it from his local development site
-Step 1: Send the theme files to a zip file
-Step 2: Upload the theme to the live site
-Step 3: Apply theme

 **Pushing and Pulling from Local development to Live Site**
 WP Migrate DB was used to push and pull changes from the staging site to the local development and to the live site